The answer guides to these empathy questions have been put together by medics who have successfully navigated interviews at top Medical Schools.

 Mention that you would speak in terms that the patient can understand.
 As a doctor, it is important that you adjust your communication to accommodate different types of people, even when discussing a treatment that you think might be difficult for them to understand.

 Explain that you would not push your opinion on the patient.
 Although they might not have your medical expertise, you cannot disregard the patient’s personal views and, ultimately, patient autonomy must be respected.

 This question aims to find out whether you are able to place yourself in the shoes of a patient and understand their emotions whilst receiving bad news such as this.

-First, it may help by defining empathy and demonstrating that you are aware of the sensitive and delicate nature of this situation.
+First, it may help to define empathy and demonstrate that you are aware of the sensitive and delicate nature of this situation.

-It’s important to give examples of what the patient will be feeling alongside a short description of why as well as how this might change the nature of the consultation.
-This will prevent your answer from sounding like a list of emotions and will prevent your answer sounding pre-recorded.
+It’s important to give examples of what the patient will be feeling, alongside a short description of why and how this might change the nature of the consultation.
+This will prevent your answer from just sounding like a list of emotions and/or too rehearsed.

-For example: ‘The patient may be feeling guilty and remorseful about their actions and their respective consequences.
-It may be very difficult for the patient to hear that such an effect has come about as a result of their own actions.
+For example: “The patient may be feeling guilty and remorseful about their actions and their respective consequences.
+It can be very difficult for a patient to hear that such an effect has come about as a result of their own actions.”

 Your example should be specific to you.
-Strong responses will reflect upon the scenario and why empathy was needed and therefore how you conveyed a sense of it.
+Strong responses will reflect upon the scenario, why empathy was needed and therefore how you conveyed a sense of it.
 Consider both verbal and non-verbal ‘tools’ you may have used when being empathetic.
-It’s not just about what you say, but also how you say it!
+It isn’t just about what you say, but also how you say it!

-Part of your reflection can include what you would have done differently.
+Part of your reflection can include what you would have done differently now.
 This demonstrates learning from your experience.